aptos-labs/aptos-ts-sdk/CONTRIBUTING.md

 2. If you have changed APIs, update the documentation.
 Make sure the documentation builds.
 3. Ensure all formatting applies with `pnpm fmt`.
 4. Ensure all tests and lints pass on each and every commit that is part of your pull request using `pnpm test && pnpm lint`.
+5. Update `CHANGELOG.md` with your changes.
-5. Submit your pull request.
+6. Submit your pull request.

 ### Testing